lajd/Udacity-Deep-Reinforcement-Learning/tasks/reacher/solutions/ddpg/REPORT.md

     - Gaussian noise was used for both exploration and action evaluation.
 The use of Gaussian noise led to slightly better convergence than the Ornstein-Uhlenbeck process.

-Again, Leaky relu activations were chosen as they demonstrated slightly better convergence and stability as compared to ReLus.
+Leaky relu activations were chosen as they demonstrated slightly better convergence and stability as compared to ReLus.

 The model hyper-parameters are given below: